 Robert made his solo debut at the BBC Proms in 2011 in Simon Holt’s double concerto ‘Centauromachy’.
 He gave the world premiere of Piers Hellawell’s ‘Agricolas’, with subsequent performances and a CD recording for Delphian with the Ulster Orchestra and the RTE National Symphony Orchestra.
 Other notable premieres include the clarinet concerto by Diana Burrell, with performances with Royal Northern Sinfonia at the Huddersfield Contemporary Festival and at the Barbican, and Nicola LeFanu’s Concertino.
 He gave the UK premiere of Christian Jost’s ‘Heart of Darkness’ before taking it the Dortmund Philharmonic during their season celebrating that composer’s works.
-Other overseas engagements include Copland with the Malta Philharmonic in Valletta and a gala performance of the Bruch Double Concerto for clarinet and viola with the Symphony Orchestra of Sri Lanka as part of the Commonwealth Heads of Government Meeting in 2013.
+Other overseas engagements include Copland with the Malta Philharmonic in the Manuel Theatre, Valletta, Finzi in the Zurich Tonhalle with the Zurich Chamber Orchestra and the Bruch Double Concerto for clarinet and viola with the Symphony Orchestra of Sri Lanka as part of the Commonwealth Heads of Government Meeting in 2013.

 Alongside his solo and chamber work Robert has held the position of principal clarinet with Royal Northern Sinfonia, the City of Birmingham Symphony Orchestra and BBC National Orchestra of Wales.
 He has played as a guest principal with the Royal Concertgebouw, the London Symphony Orchestra and the Chamber Orchestra of Europe.

-Robert teaches at the Royal Welsh College of Music and Drama and gives an annual class at the Royal Academy of Music in London.
-He has given masterclasses at the Royal College of Music, Trinity Laban, Birmingham Conservatoire, Beijing Conservatoire and the San Francisco Conservatory.
+Robert teaches at the Royal Welsh College of Music and Drama and for many years has given an annual class at the Royal Academy of Music in London.
+He has given masterclasses at the Royal College of Music, Trinity Laban, Birmingham Conservatoire, Beijing Conservatoire and the San Francisco Conservatory .

 In the coming year, Robert will tour the USA with the Gould Piano Trio, and make his debut performance in Washington DC.
 Another highlight of 2017 will be the release of a new CD, ‘Contrasts’, for Champs Hill Records, featuring music from Hungary by Bartok, Serly, Dohnanyi, Weiner, Rozsa and Kurtag.